celebrity

 “You’ve got to cry and get angry, but when you finally let that go, it’s quite an extraordinary experience.
 And I realised that’s what mum would have done, a lot.”

-Speaking on This Is Your Life, Gibney shared details of that time, including the nervous breakdown that led her to seek therapy in order to address the abuse she had faced.
+Speaking on This Is Your Life, Gibney shared details of that time, including the nervous breakdown that led her to seek therapy in order to address what she had faced.

 At the time, her marriage to musician Irwin Thomas was falling apart, just as her career was taking off.